ja4h3ad/enterprise-ai-substrate/README.md

 Evaluation spans the whole decision system:

 - Query and task formulation
-- Retrieval recall, precision, MRR, and nDCG
+- Retrieval recall, precision, MRR, and nDCG: WARNING - Information Retrieval is still very much a science and not a SWAG.
 - Ranking and context assembly
 - Groundedness and citation quality
 - Reasoning and plan quality